fcathala/backup101/README.md

 # backup101

-*Easy versioned backup of your working directories - Fabrice Cathala - 28 December 2013*
+*Easy versioned backup of your working directories - Fabrice Cathala*

 ---